telerik/maui-docs/controls/maskedentry/migrate-from-xamarin.md

 ---
-title: Migrate from Xamarin.Forms
+title: Migrating from Xamarin
-page_title: .NET MAUI MaskedEntry Documentation - Migrate from Xamarin
+page_title: Migrating the MaskedInput from Xamarin.Forms to .NET MAUI
-description: "Learn how to migrate from Xamarin.Forms MaskedInput to .NET MAUI MaskedEntry control."
+description: "Learn how to migrate the Telerik UI for Xamarin MaskedInput to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages."
-position: 1
+position: 20
 slug: maskedentry-migrate-from-xamarin
 ---

-# Migrate from Xamarin.Forms MaskedInput to .NET MAUI MaskedEntry
+# Migrating the MaskedInput from Xamarin to .NET MAUI

 Overall, Telerik .NET MAUI MaskedEntry control is a complete new control with new API, improvements and flexible styling mechanisum implemented.